A Desk Family app for literary offices

 The Literary Desk is being built for theatres, festivals, competitions, and development programs that need a cleaner way to receive, read, score, discuss, and decide on scripts.

 Reader workflows, adjudication tools, communication templates, and submission-cycle management are being prepared now.
+Public onboarding is not open yet.

 What it is built to handle